The Loving Bandit

 MYRTLE: A salesman?

 HILMER: Yes, ma'am.
-Hilmer Manson here, from the Speedy-Needy Vacuum
+Hilmer Manson here, from the Speedy-Needy Vacuum Cleaner Company.

 (Myrtle opened the door a little)